mchestr/HT1632C-Python/README.md

 ht1632 clib
 -----------

-Still inside a shell, change to the ht1632 clib directory, like:

-`cd ht1632clib`

-Have a look at the file panelconfig.h, if you own a SURE electronics 32-16 Bicolor LED matrix display, no need to change anything.
-Else you need to adapt some constants here, to match your display type and chip selection pins.

-NOTE: the compiled ht1632 clib will match and work for that configured
-      board only.

-Execute the following command to compile the library:

-`make`

-The library is now ready to be used, before being able to actually talk to the LED matrix, you need to load the wiringPi spi extension like:

-`gpio load spi`
+`sudo python setup.py install`

 Examples
 ---------------

 Once you have done the above, try out one of the examples in the src directory.
-Depending on where the ht1632clib-py.so file is located you may need to adjust the `PATH_TO_SO` variable in ht1632c.py file.